-The table below summarises the sources of national and cross-border water trading rules in Australia.
+The sources of national and cross-border water trading rules in Australia are summarised in the table below.
+This table is for general information only.
 For further information click the links below or seek advice from your local water authorities.

 |Murray–Darling Basin Plan||Murray–Darling Basin||

 The Basin Plan provides a high level framework that sets standards for the Australian Government, Basin States and the Murray–Darling Basin Authority (Authority) to manage the Murray–Darling Basin's water resources in a coordinated and sustainable way in collaboration with the community.

 The purpose of the Basin Plan is to provide for the integrated management of the Basin water resources in a way that promotes the objects of the Water Act 2007 (Cth), in particular by providing for: